Multi-Objective Agentic Rewrites for Unstructured Data Processing: Search Algorithm

 At each iteration $t$ of the search algorithm, MOAR selects a node, applies a rewrite to generate a child pipeline, and {\em evaluates} it---that is, executes it on a small sample $D_o \subset D$ (e.g., 40 documents) to measure empirical cost $\hat{c}(P)$ and accuracy $\hat{a}(P)$.
 We write $V_t$ for the set of pipelines evaluated after $t$ iterations, $E_t$ for the corresponding edge set, and $\hat{\mathcal{F}}_t$ for the Pareto frontier of $V_t$.
 Throughout this section, $\hat{c}(P)$ and $\hat{a}(P)$ denote sample estimates on $D_o$, not the population-level quantities $c(P)$ and $a(P)$ defined in \Cref{sec:background}.

-\topic{Algorithm Overview} MOAR searches for better pipelines by iteratively selecting, rewriting, and evaluating candidates, as described in Algorithm~\ref{alg:main} and illustrated in \Cref{fig:systemarch}.
+\topic{Algorithm Overview} \rfour{MOAR searches for better pipelines by iteratively selecting, rewriting, and evaluating candidates, as described in Algorithm~\ref{alg:main} and illustrated in \Cref{fig:systemarch}.
 The search process begins with {\em initialization}, where MOAR constructs an initial frontier that provides diverse starting points across the accuracy--cost spectrum.
 After initialization, each iteration of the search loop proceeds through two phases.
-First, in the {\em selection phase}, MOAR adapts a multi-armed bandit framework~\cite{auer2002finite} to decide which pipeline to rewrite, guided by how much the pipeline and its descendants contribute to the Pareto frontier.
-Second, in the {\em rewriting and evaluation phase}, an LLM agent chooses and instantiates a rewrite directive to produce a child pipeline.
+First, in the {\em selection phase}, MOAR adapts a multi-armed bandit framework~\cite{auer2002finite} to decide which pipeline to rewrite next.
+Unlike traditional UCT, where each node's reward is independent, a node's reward in our setting depends on all other nodes because the Pareto frontier is a global function of every pipeline explored; we therefore define a custom utility metric based on marginal accuracy contribution that handles this interdependence.
+There are also infinitely many possible rewrites, so we limit the branching factor and delegate action selection to an LLM agent that reasons about pipeline semantics to prioritize which directives to try.
+Second, in the {\em rewriting and evaluation phase}, the LLM agent chooses and instantiates a rewrite directive to produce a child pipeline.
 The child $P'$ is then executed on $D_o$ to obtain $(\hat{c}(P'), \hat{a}(P'))$, which informs selection in future iterations.
 Each iteration incurs significant latency due to LLM-guided rewriting and pipeline execution.
 MOAR therefore parallelizes search across multiple workers, with only the selection phase synchronized to ensure consistency.
-The loop repeats until the evaluation budget $B$ is exhausted, returning the final frontier $\hat{\mathcal{F}}_B$.
+The loop repeats until the evaluation budget $B$ is exhausted, returning the final frontier $\hat{\mathcal{F}}_B$.}

 Next, we describe each phase in detail: initialization (\Cref{sec:search:init}), selection (\Cref{sec:search:select}), and rewriting and evaluation (\Cref{sec:search:rewrite}). \Cref{tab:notation} summarizes notation used.